gonzamontiel/phiuba-issues/README.md

-# phiuba-issues
+# Phiuba: Issues

-For reporting and tracking issues publicly
+For reporting issues to Phiuba project.
+Please refer to https://github.com/gonzamontiel/phiuba-issues/issues, and when creating an issue include all information you consider necessary.